If you came to this post looking for cheap baby shower venues in Nairobi, then you are in the right place. Here are a few ideas to consider:

 According to this woman, should the bride choose to be a stay-at-home Mom, then she could opt for income-generating activities that could be carried out at home, such as selling jams or rearing poultry, instead of looking to her husband to be the sole financial provider for their family.

-Overall, it was quite a fun and interesting female bonding experience, very different from the only other bridal shower I had been to at the time.
+Overall, it was quite a fun and interesting female bonding experience.
+It was also very different from the only other bridal shower I had been to at the time.

 A Bridal Shower in Nairobi